fullfacing-recruitment/Danilo-Martins-BE/README.md

 # **How to run**
 On the root folder, type `npm install` to install all the required node modules.
 When done, type `npm start`, to start the server on the local machine.
 A tool, such as POSTMAN, can be used to make GET, POST, PATCH and DELETE requests.
 For the last three, the body of the request is in JSON.
-For the GET request, URL parameters sort (the field to sort according to), order (1 for ascending and -1 for descending) and hide (to hide certain fields) must be used.
+For the GET request, URL parameters `sort` (the field to sort according to), `order` (1 for ascending and -1 for descending), `hide` (to hide certain fields) and `status` (for querying whether a to-do is complete, ovedue or on track) can be used.
+Alternatively, the `test` folder contains examples on how to perform the requests, and the response will be displayed on the terminal.
+From the root folder, run `npm ./test/<method name>`.
+If running `post.js`, an item name must be passed along (`npm run ./test/post Shopping`).
+Additionaly, `postMany.js`, from the same folder, allows for creating new items at once, by running `npm postMany` in a separate terminal, while the server is running on another terminal.

 # **Backend Assessment**